-NOTE: New students meet with their respective “incoming” advisor two times before moving on to a faculty advisor in their area of study.
+NOTE: New students meet with their respective “incoming” adviser two times before moving on to a faculty adviser in their area of study.
 Students meet with the faculty

-Students with advising holds MUST meet with an advisor before registering.
+Students with advising holds MUST meet with an adviser before registering.
 They are:

 - Incoming students (freshmen & transfers)

 - Theatre, broadcasting, journalism & speech comm. majors